Autodesk/revit-ifc/README.md

 - Duplicate
 - Fixed

-Ideally, each Issue should include a Type and Component Label from the reporting user.
+Ideally, each Issue should include a Type, Component, and Version Label from the reporting user.
 The Autodesk developers will verify and correct those labels if needed, as well as add a Status label.
 These Labels will make it easier to track issues and resolutions from both end user and developer sides.

 ## License